stefankober/detective-board/README.md

 # How to use it?

 Download index.html.
 Open in browser.
-You can have open more than one without interference (unless you edit the same file of course).
+You can have open more than one instance without interference (unless you edit the same file of course).

 ## Creating Objects